Palladia for Dogs (toceranib phosphate)

 Palladia inhibits (stops or slows down) the activity of the enzyme tyrosine kinase.

-By doing so it limits the growth of tumors, decreases the recruitment of new blood vessels to tumors (anti-angiogenesis), and limits the spread of tumor cells (metastasis).2
+Doing so limits the growth of tumors, decreases the recruitment of new blood vessels to tumors (anti-angiogenesis), and limits the spread of tumor cells (metastasis).2

 Common Uses for Palladia